leira-sanchez/aws-notes/applications.md

 * Messages in SQS queue are not encrypted by default.

+* Messages in the queue will continue to exist even after the EC2 instance has processed it, until you delete that message.

 1. **Standard Queues** - nearly unlimited number of transactions per second.
 Guarantees that a message is delivered at least once. **Might send the message more than once and possibly out of order.**

 1. **FIFO Queue** - first-in-first-out delivery and exactly-once processing: the order in which messages are sent and received is strictly preserved and a message is delivered once and remains available until a consumer processes and deletes it.
 Duplicates are not introduced into the queue.